 Disclaimer: I am not an attorney nor a lawyer.
 The information presented in this article is not intended to act as your legal bible.
 This is solely referenced material.
 Please consult a lawyer for any legal matters.
 The below mentioned laws are based on the United States legal system.
 The information can vary by country, provinces, and districts.

 What Is Copyright?

-The client may only use the image with the consent of the photographer.
-This is regardless of whether a payment was made or not.
+The client may only use the images with the consent of the photographer.
+This rule applies regardless of whether or not they paid for the photos.

 How Does Watermarking Play Into All of This?

 Although a watermark will not prevent thieving entirely, it has two significant advantages:

 - When your image gets re-posted, people will know that you are the creator.

 - Thanks to Section 1202 of the U.S. Copyright Act, anyone that removes your watermark (via cloning or cropping in Photoshop) to hide the infringement commits a crime.
 They can face fines anywhere from $2,500 to $25,000.
 We recommend that you consult your attorney if that ever happens.

 Registering your image with the US Copyright Office isn’t a necessity.
 But we highly encourage it because registering proves that you own the picture in question.
 In legal cases, this serves as evidence.

 Furthermore, if you sue and do not register, you are only entitled to actual damages.
 But if you register, your benefits now extend to statutory damages.
 These will help make up for the amount you may have lost on these photos rather than what you did lose.